teaching-data-science/intro2ml/chapters/chapter08.md

 ---
-title: 'Chapter 8: mlr3'
+title: 'Chapter 8: Nested Resampling'
 description:
-  " This chapter introduces the R package mlr3.
-After an introduction of the basic concepts we focus on resampling, tuning and pipelines."
+  " This chapter defines the untouched test principle.
+Additionally, the concepts of train-val-test split and nested resampling are explained."
 type: chapter
 prev: /chapter07
-next: null
+next: /chapter09
-id: 8
+id: 1
 ---

 <section class="c72e2d57">
   <h2 class="_5e0ebe7a">
-  <a class="_46224d00 _7e2d93b5" href="/chapter08-01-mlr3-intro">Chapter 8.1: Intro to mlr3</a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter08-01-tuning-nestedresamplingmotivation">Chapter 8.1: Nested Resampling Motivation</a>

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter08-01-mlr3-intro"> In this section, we introduce the basic concepts of the R package mlr3.</a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter08-01-tuning-nestedresamplingmotivation"> Selecting the best model from a set of potential candidates is an important part of most machine learning problems.
+By examining an instructive and problematic example, we introduce the untouched test set principle.</a>
   </p>
 </section>